rust-lang/cargo/src/doc/guide.md

 `cargo build --release` puts the resulting binary in `target/release` instead of `target/debug`.

+Compiling in debug mode is the default for development-- compilation time is shorter since the compiler doesn't do optimizations, but the code will run slower.
+Release mode takes longer to compile, but the code will run faster.

 # Working on an existing Cargo project

 If you download an existing project that uses Cargo, it’s really easy